 Vortex Flowmeter has a bluff object or shedder bar placed in the flow path, and as gas flows around the shedder bar, vortices are cyclically generated from opposite sides of the bar.
 The frequency of vortex generation is a function of the gas velocity.
 The frequency of vortex shedding is independent of the fluid composition.
 However, the meter requires pressure and temperature compensation and demands a minimum flow rate to produce vortices.

 Differential Pressure Meters

 Differential pressure flow meters calculate flow by measuring pressure drop over an obstruction inserted in the flow path.
-Common types of flow elements are orifice plates, flow nozzles, venturi tubes, and averaging pitot tube.
+Common types of flow elements are orifice plates, flow nozzles, venturi tubes, and averaging pitot tubes.
 This technology is used for natural gas flow and combustion air flow.

 Averaging Pitot Tube is a differential-pressure flow measurement device commonly used for combustion air measurement.
 The instrument has limitations with the gas flow, especially low flow sensitivity and turndown.
 The measure is contingent upon achieving velocity pressure, and it is possible to have insufficient momentum to obtain an acceptable signal at low flow rates.

 For combustion air flow measurements, other flow elements or obstructions have been used; these include measuring the pressure drop across an elbow in the ductwork, across a venturi built into the duct, or even across turning vanes in the duct.